 The answer is obviously yes.
 Absolutely.
 Of course.
 So why does it all too often feel like the answer’s “no?”

-When you really pause to think about it, it’s so weird to feel bad for that.
-But the other option—being overtly honest—could also illicit a bad response.
+When you really pause to think about it, it’s so weird to feel bad for taking time for yourself.

 Before social media, we didn’t have to worry about following our excuses up with proof, or how something could come across.
 Never before did people have to apologize for taking a day off or calling in sick only to not be—or avoid showing that you’re on vacation so as not to advertise to others that your house is an unarmed, empty target.
 It’s a strange catch-22 of sharing vs. not sharing, and the problem is that it doesn’t just end there.

 For a long time, social media was a place where we showcased the ideal and the romantic.
 Now it’s become a place where we show everything.
 Where we complain, cry, prove that we’re working, share our life-changing experiences etc. We all know perception is a huge issue where social media is involved, but never until now did I think that limiting what gets shared could also lead to problems: i.e. people assuming you must be up to nothing cool unless you post about it.